Goals

 Related guides

 Use Macros vs Calories to understand why this goal needs both energy control and macro structure.
 Pair that with Maximizing Your Fuel Results, Trend Analysis, and Maintenance Calories.
+If you wear an Apple Watch and want your calorie target to adapt to your actual activity each day, read Apple Watch-Based Calorie Targets for body recomposition.
 If execution keeps breaking down, Build a Routine That Sticks is the page to read next.

 FAQ